Vacation!

 nymphing rod.

-The rods have all been painted already, and the package
+All the rods have been painted already and all the package

-labels have all been printed, but you know, the Suntech TenkaraBum 33 TL would have been a great name.
+labels have been printed, but the Suntech TenkaraBum 33 TL would have been a great name.

 Suntech TenkaraBum 33 Features